C2SM/spack-c2sm/docs/C2SMGuidelines.rst

-this an issue, and because Spack only copies the result of the build in its own database, we recommend to first do *spack uninstall package@dev-build ...* in order to be able to compile other sources and then keep the executable (or the library) where it was originally compiled, so that the same *SPEC* can be used with any of these builds.
-This has the added benefit of keeping track of which sources were used to produce which executable (or library).
+this an issue, and because Spack only copies the result of the build in its own database, we recommend to first do *spack uninstall package@dev-build ...* in order to be able to compile other sources and then keep the executable where it was originally compiled, so that the same *SPEC* can be used with any of these builds.
+This has the added benefit of keeping track of which sources were used to produce which executable.

 So long story short: